 These cats love to run around and explore, so be sure to give them enough space for adventuring and expending energy.
 Playtime is a perfect way to both exercise and spend time with your Brazilian Shorthair.
 Cat trees, playgrounds, and scratching posts are well-loved by this breed and will ensure that your cat is happy, enriched, and entertained.
 However, when it is time to wind down, your Brazilian Shorthair will be just as happy snuggling on the couch with you.

-As suggested by its name, the Brazilian Shorthair has a very short coat that does not shed much or produce much dander.
+As suggested by its name, the Brazilian Shorthair has a very short coat that does not shed much or produce much dander, although the breed is not truly hypoallergenic.
 This makes grooming very simple.
 Brushing once a week should be plenty to keep your Brazilian shorthair's coat clean and in good condition.
-Remember to regularly brush their teeth and check their nails and ears as well.
+Remember to regularly brush its teeth and check its nails and ears as well.

 Brazilian Shorthairs have retained the street-smarts from their ancestors, making them sharp, intelligent felines.
 They learn new things quickly and love to be challenged.
 This makes them an excellent breed to teach tricks.